Catherine of Thouars: Portrayals in literature

-Catherine of Thouars is a secondary character in the novel Le Poids d’une couronne (légende bretonne) (1867-1868) by Gabrielle d’Étampes and is mentioned in the novel Dans l’Ombre du Passé (2020) by Léa Chaillou, where it is revealed that the heroine’s sister is named after her.
+Catherine of Thouars appears as a secondary character in the novels Le Poids d’une couronne (légende bretonne) (1867–1868) by Gabrielle d’Étampes and El Viaje de los Siete Demonios (1974) by Manuel Mujica Lainez.
+She is also mentioned in the novel Dans l’Ombre du Passé (2020) by Léa Chaillou, where it is revealed that the heroine's sister is named after her.